How to Sharpen a Chainsaw

 - Pull the guide bar away from the chainsaw to create some tension in the chain and replace the plate.

-- Tighten the tension screw until the chain can be lifted about a half-inch off the bar in the middle, then tighten the guide bar plate.
+- Tighten the tension screw until you can pull the chain a half inch off the bar in the middle.

 Tip: To make the chain removal process easier, most saws come with a screwdriver/wrench combo tool sometimes called a "scrench."